20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 One of the best things to do in Banos is to head out to the Pastaza River for some white water rafting!
 Just 45-minutes out of the city, you can feel the thrill of class 3-4 rapids on the primary tributary of the Amazon River.

-We recommend going with GeoTours, who have been running tours in Banos since 1991.
-For only $30 per person, you can experience the thrill of white water rafting with a half-day tour.
-The tour includes a professional guide, rafting gear, transportation, photos, and lunch.
+There are plenty of agencies in town offering white water rafting.
+From around $30 per person, you can experience the thrill of white water rafting with a half-day tour.
+Tours include a professional guide, rafting gear, transportation, photos, and lunch.

 Any adventure capital is bound to have ziplining, known locally as canopying, in its lineup of adventure activities.
 The nature that surrounds the mountain town of Banos is no exception.